TFohrer/me/README.md

 # Hi there!

-I'm Tarek and a Web-Developer who loves to turn complex designs into code.
+I'm Tarek and a Web Developer who loves to turn complex designs into code.

 ___